 The Church of England, working in partnership with other organisations in the Birmingham Diocese, is committed to play its part to improve the lives of people in the most disadvantaged neighbourhoods of the Diocese and to create neighbourhoods that are clean, safe and generous.
 Churches are encouraged to play a role in local regeneration activity while the Diocese works to influence regional and local authority policy making.
 During the week many of our church buildings are open providing a base for community activities run by the church itself or other organisations.

-The purpose of the Community Regeneration department is to encourage and support Christians and churches to participate in activities that help to transform the lives of people living in their local neighbourhoods and particularly to support Christian activity that alleviates poverty and disadvantage.
+The purpose of the Community Regeneration department and its charity Thrive Together Birmingham is to encourage and support Christians and churches to participate in activities that help to transform the lives of people living in their local neighbourhoods and particularly to support Christian activity that alleviates poverty and disadvantage.

 The department endeavours to achieve this in three ways: